akfite/fsfind/README.md

 specify the `DepthwisePattern`, the `Depth` defaulted to one more than the length of the filter-- in this case, `3`.

 This concept is powerful for large filesystems.
-You can design fast searches on directories 10+ levels deep that would otherwise take ages using something like `dir(**/*.m)`.
+You can design fast searches on deeply-nested directories with  thousands of files that would otherwise take ages using something like `dir(**/*)`.